 - some cards come with rewards (though these may be harder to get with bad credit)

 - you can add employees as additional cardholders

 Before applying, consider the following points:

-- missed or late payments can impact your business credit score (and personal credit score if you’ve signed a personal guarantee) - and incur late fines
+- missed or late payments can impact your business credit score (and personal credit score if you’ve signed a personal guarantee or are an authorised user) - and incur late fees and charges

 - it’s possible that employees who have access to your card may make unauthorised purchases with it